albar965/littlenavmap-manual/src/en/OPTIONS.rst

    The server status (running or not running) is reverted to the previous state when pressing ``Cancel`` in the options dialog.
 -  Label ``Web Server is running at http://my-computer:8965 (IP address http://192.168.1.1:8965)``:
-   Shows a list of links to the web server.
+   Shows a list of valid links using the IP address and the hostname (your computer name) of the web server.
    Clicking on either one opens the page in your default browser.
 You can always try the IP addresses if the computer names does not work.
+Some addresses might not work depending on network configuration.

+   Note that the IP address of a computer can change for every reboot depending on network or router configuration.
+   Try to use the host name which is stable.

-   The list contains all computer addresses for IPv4 (like ``my-computer:8965 (192.168.1.1:8965)``) and IPv6 (like ``my-computer:8965 (fe80::c0b9:1832:abc5:d5a1:8965)``).
+   The list contains all computer addresses for `IPv4 <https://en.wikipedia.org/wiki/Internet_Protocol_version_4>`__ (like ``my-computer:8965 (192.168.1.1:8965)``) and
+   `IPv6 <https://en.wikipedia.org/wiki/IPv6>`__ (like ``my-computer:8965 (fe80::c0b9:1832:abc5:d5a1:8965)``).

+   You might see more than one IPv4 address (e.g. one for WIFI and one for Ethernet) and several addresses for IPv6 if enabled.

 See :doc:`WEBSERVER` for detailed information.